 The divorce process does not take very long if the divorce is by agreement and there are no objections.
 If the divorce does not involve property or children then this would be a very fast and easy divorce.
+Read also the compensation in divorce as well as the common divorce errors.
 The District Office will look at the following:

 1. Both parties had to have signed the agreement.
 The District Office will check if you also had two competent witness to witness the agreement.
 Note that a deaf and dumb mute is not seen as a competent witness neither is a deaf person seen as a competent person as a witness.
 This is covered in Section 1670 of the Civil and Commercial Code.
 Check with your lawyer about your witnesses to the agreement.

 2. They will also check that there is a provision for the children.
 In terms of Section 1520 of the Civil and Commercial Code stipulates that you have to designate who will exercise parental control over the children.
 If you have property registered in the name of one of your children.
 Then after the divorce you ex-wife who has parental control now exercise control over that property.
 Seek legal advice with regards to property and parental control.

 3. Note also that Section 1522 of the Civil and Commercial Code also needs to be completed as you have to state the amount of maintenance for the children, how this will be paid and also where and when.
 If you are moving back to your home country then this could become a problem.

 4. Also note finally that Section 1532 of the Act stipulates that the real estate also needs to be divided as it is at the date of the divorce being granted.

 Note that the divorce is final as soon as the documents have been accepted by the Amphur and having been completed correctly.
 The divorce agreement is mainly used by parties in an uncontested divorce in Thailand.
 Even though it is uncontested, there are many problems which are best viewed by a divorce lawyer in Thailand.